Bodo Airport BOO

 serves the Norland county of north-west Norway and is operated by Avinor.

 The Airport is located on the western-most tip of the peninsula, just south of the city center of Bodo.
 To get to the Airport by car, follow road 80/ Olav V gate all the way to the airport.

 With one runway and an estimated 2 million passengers a year, Bodo Airport is served by jet flights to major domestic destinations, and also serves as a hub for regional airlines offering flights to Helgeland, Lofoten and Vesteralen.

-The passenger terminal at Bodo Airport offers the following amenities: internet access, a cafe, a pub, and a convenience kiosk, a duty-free shop, luggage storage, an ATM machine providing Norwegian kroner or Euro.
+Amenities & services inside the terminal include free WiFi access, a cafe, a pub, and a convenience kiosk, a duty-free shop, luggage storage, an ATM machine providing Norwegian kroner or Euro.
 If you need other currency, Bodo’s banks are a 15-minute walk from the terminal.
 Self-service check-in machines are in the departures hall.

 You can rent one of three modern meeting rooms equipped with AV equipment and Internet access, with free parking for all attendants.